qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

     cd <Base_Workspace_Path>/build/tmp/deploy/images/<MACHINE>/
     tar -xvf <IMAGE>-<MACHINE>.rootfs.qcomflash.tar.gz
     <Base_Workspace_Path>/build/tmp/deploy/images/<MACHINE>/<IMAGE>-<MACHINE> can be used to flash.

-.. note:: if prebuilt flashable images tar.gz downaloded from CLO artifactory, use  option 2.
+.. note:: If prebuilt flashable images (tar.gz) are downloaded from CLO artifactory, then :ref:`force the device into EDL mode <move_to_edl>`.

 Follow these steps to flash the software images: